-If you encounter problems while downloading the new BIOS, DO NOT turn off your system since this might prevent your system from booting up.
-Just repeat the process, and if the problem still persists, upload the original BIOS file you saved to disk in step 1 of the Main Menu.

-WARNING: If the Flash Memory Writer utility was not able to successfully download a complete BIOS file, your system may not be able to boot up.
-If this happens, your system will require service from your vendor.
+WARNING: If you encounter problems while updating the new BIOS, DO NOT turn off your system since this might prevent your system from booting up.
+Just repeat the process, and if the problem still persists, update the original BIOS file you saved to disk above.
+If the Flash Memory Writer utility was not able to successfully update a complete BIOS file, your system may not be able to boot up.
+If this happens, your system will need service.

-- 6. After successfully downloading the new BIOS file, exit the Flash Memory Writer utility and then turn off your system.
-Set the jumper back to its default setting of Programming "Disabled." - 7.
-Turn on your computer and hold down <delete> to enter BIOS setup.
+- 7. After successfully updating the new BIOS file, exit the Flash Memory Writer utility and then turn off your system.
+Set the jumper back to its default setting of Programming "Disabled or Protected." - 8.
+Turn on your computer and hold down the <Delete> key to enter BIOS setup.
 You must select "Setup Default" to affect the new BIOS, then you may set other items from the Main Menu.